lascar-pacagi/MrCoder/content/compiler/_index.en.md

 Usually, the input file contains a programming language source (a C source file for example) and the output file contains an executable file for the target machine or for a virtual machine.
 A compiler generally produces different kind of intermediate representations before producing the final representation.
-The compiler can, depending on the source language, some static analysis to detect some errors before the execution of the program.
+The compiler can, depending on the source language, do some static analysis to detect some errors before the execution of the program.
 The compiler can transform the source program, without modifying its semantic, into a more efficient code : this transformation is called optimisation.

 * In the [**MiniJava**]({{%relref "compiler/minijava/_index.md" %}}) part, we will study a kind of compiler, a transpiler or source to source compiler, for which the input